joshbrew/tinybuild/README.md

 - 4 extra zero-dependency esbuild plugins for bundling workers, auto-install and caching imports from urls, and bundling types for you (.d.ts files)!
 Additional support for declaring globals and initial script injection in the config.
 - Hotreloading NodeJS server that launches instantly (20ms on average), only dependency is chokidar for hot module swapping.
 - Full ESM and CLI support for customizing bundles, servers, or overriding configuration files in certain cases (e.g. remotely).
+- One stop Mobile and Desktop packaging via Capacitor, Electron, or Tauri.
+Installs dependencies and boilerplate for you.
 The repo contains examples for hybrid web and native mobile apps with a lightweight test environment with minimal dependencies.

-Create PWAs, multithreaded programs with web workers, any js or ts packages, generate types, minify, set global variables, etc.
+Create Desktop and Mobile apps, hosted website applications, PWAs, multithreaded programs with web workers, any js or ts packages, generate types, minify, set global variables, etc.
 - It's easier, faster, and leaner than webpack or any other common bundler.

 The bundler and server presets include a full CLI, config file, or functional (in-script) wrapper for esbuild and server customization, and for creating multiple distributions from a single config (e.g. for browser, esm, node).
 Bundles and serves complicated libraries and programs in milliseconds with a hot reloading test environment, and makes it easier to scale to production.